midhunjac/RF-handover/README.md

 Download STM32CubeProgrammer and STM32CubeIDE.
 Also download the STM drivers for Windows.<br>
 Use the FTDI cable to flash images.<br>
+To flash the image, the MCU must be in bootloader mode.
+To put it in bootloader mode, connect FTDI cable according to the schematics as shown below.<br><br>
 FTDI cable to board connections.<br>
-To flash the image, the MCU must be in bootloader mode.
-To put it in bootloader mode, connect FTDI cable according to the schematics as shown below.<br>

 Red         ----        Power<br>
 Black       ----        Ground<br>